mattermost/docs/source/install/cloud-changelog.md

 #### Playbooks
  - Added an option to run playbooks without creating a new channel every time in order to reduce the unnecessary overhead.
  - In addition to the daily digest, users can now also view a task inbox from the global header bar while in Playbooks.

+#### Calls
+ - [Audio calling and screen sharing](https://docs.mattermost.com/configure/calls-deployment.html) in channels is now generally available to all Mattermost customers.
+ - Updated [the keyboard shortcut](https://docs.mattermost.com/channels/keyboard-shortcuts-for-channels.html#calls-shortcuts) to start and join calls.

 ### Improvements

 #### User Interface (UI)
  - Updated prepackaged version of plugins affected by React 17 upgrade.
  - Updated the **Remove license and download** text in-product to clarify that server will be downgraded to Mattermost Free as a result.
- - Updated the keyboard shortcut to start and join calls.

 #### Administration
  - The export file now contains the server version and a creation timestamp.